 Murray currently holds age group Isle of Man records for various distances in the 45, 50 and 55 age groups, some of which are likely to stand for many years.
 Although in more recent times his interest was in local athletics generally, he always relished the opportunity to represent Manx Harriers at events such as the Lancashire Cross Country Championship where he was still winning age group medals in very recent years.

 Such was Murray’s experience in all areas of the sport, his professionalism and his easy manner with people, that he was a natural for team management roles.
-He managed the Isle of Man athletics team at the Commonwealth Games, and was the general manager for the overall Manx team at the Island Games in Gibraltar in 1995.
+He managed the Isle of Man athletics team at the Commonwealth Games in Victoria, Canada in 1994, and was the general manager for the overall Manx team at the Island Games in Gibraltar in 1995.
 He also served as Chairman of the IOM Athletics Association for several years.

-In 2000 Murray, having relinquished most of his official positions by choice, set up his independent website www.manxathletics.com, but even someone as visionary as he was could scarcely have foreseen how big, how popular and how indispensable this website – and its satellites – was to become for local athletics.
+In 2000 Murray, having relinquished most of his official positions by choice, set up his independent website www.manxathletics.com, with a view to providing more coverage for the athletics scene on the Isle of Man.
+Even someone as visionary as he was, however, could scarcely have foreseen how popular and how indispensable this website – and its satellites – was to become for local athletics.
 His aim was to provide, at his own considerable expense, a platform to enable everyone in the sport to communicate with each other, to publicise events and results, to compile event histories, to publish photos – and later videos – and to share news and stories.
-Suddenly, information was available instantly, whereas previously you had to rely on next week’s edition of the local newspaper.
+Suddenly, information was available instantly, whereas previously you had to rely on the next edition of the local newspaper.

 Murray set himself tasks such as compiling complete databases of every performance recorded in several of the island’s biggest athletics events, not least the Parish Walk.
 His passion for facts and figures – and accuracy – ensured that these tasks were carried out with the utmost thoroughness.
 But to Murray, athletics was about so much more than mere statistics, and he was always deeply interested in the people behind them.
 He would interview as many of the sport’s personalities as he could, always asking the right questions to elicit interesting responses and discussions.

-I have one particular memory of Murray’s passionate belief in the value of good publicity, and he asked me to help him with an experiment.
-It was in the lead-up to the Northern 10 road race a decade or so ago, and Murray decided that for a week or two he was going to publicise the event relentlessly – this was completely independent of anything done by the event organisers and we didn’t tell anyone what we were doing.
+I have one particular memory of Murray’s passionate belief in the value of good publicity, when he asked me to help him with an experiment.
+It was in the lead-up to the Northern 10 road race a decade or so ago, and Murray decided that for a week or two he was going to publicise the event relentlessly – this was entirely independent of anything done by the organisers and we didn’t tell anyone what we were up to.
 For several years the numbers taking part in the race had been steady, but Murray felt that it was such a good event that many more should be encouraged to take part.
-Every day for a couple of weeks before the event he published photos of previous events, databases, statistics, fulsome praise about what a great course it is and how well-organised the event is.
-As requested, I backed up all Murray’s comments with daily contributions of my own on the website’s forum – this was in pre-Facebook days.
+Every day for a couple of weeks beforehand he published photos of races from previous years along with statistics, fulsome praise about the course and about how well-organised the event is.
+As agreed, I backed up all Murray’s comments with daily contributions of my own on the website’s forum – this was of course in pre-Facebook days.
 The upshot was that the event attracted record numbers that year on the back of all the positive publicity, which had been Murray’s aim all along.
 Point proved – good publicity works!

-Murray wholeheartedly embraced modern technology, and was always looking for ways to improve his coverage of the sport still further.
+Murray did however wholeheartedly embrace modern technology, always looking for ways to improve his coverage of the sport still further.
 In recent months his big innovation had been live video streaming of various events, which he never did better than during the Easter Festival last weekend.
 He was a man who moved with the times and rarely stood still – either literally or metaphorically!

-Everybody will have their own special memories of Murray, who has touched the lives of everyone who has taken part in athletics over the past 30 years and more.
+Everybody will have their own special memories of Murray, a man who touched the lives of all who have had an involvement in athletics over the past 30 years and more.
 Everyone will have received a word of encouragement from him as he clicked his camera, everyone will have enjoyed a photo or video of themselves in action.
-Last year the weather during the early stages of the Mountain Ultra was so bad the race had to be abandoned – but that didn’t stop Murray making his way with his cameras to the summit of North Barrule in heavy rain and gale force winds.
-Such were the conditions that his attempts to use his cameras proved futile – but he wouldn’t have forgiven himself if he hadn’t tried.
+Last year the weather during the early stages of the Mountain Ultra was so bad that the race had to be abandoned – but that didn’t stop Murray making his way with his cameras to the summit of North Barrule in heavy rain and gale force winds.
+Such were the conditions that his attempts to use his cameras proved largely futile – but he wouldn’t have forgiven himself if he hadn’t tried.

-The way in which Murray’s dedication to providing the best possible coverage of athletics events reached out to people was summed up perfectly last Friday evening after the Easter Festival 10k road race.
+The way in which Murray reached out to people with his commitment to providing the best possible coverage of athletics events was summed up perfectly last Friday evening after the Easter Festival 10k road race.
 Murray had streamed the start and finish of the race live from Port Erin Promenade, and later that evening he received a message on his Facebook page from local athlete Nick Colburn which read “Thank you Murray.. my nana got to see me start and finish because of your dedication.. made her happy!”
 That perfectly sums up what Murray’s devotion to athletics did – he made people happy.